Here are 2 stretches to get you started:

 - Finally, pull your left thigh towards your chest until you feel a gentle stretch.
 You can then switch legs.

 Start with 5 seconds of this stretch 3 times per day.
-Then, over the course of several weeks, slowly build your way up to 30 second stretches 3 times per day.
+Then, over the course of several weeks, slowly build your way up to 30 second intervals 3 times per day.
 Remember that if you feel pain, it is your body’s way of telling you that you are pushing too hard.

-2. Hamstring Chair Stretch
+2. Hamstring chair stretch

 Stretching your hamstrings is a great way to not only relieve piriformis syndrome symptoms, but also many different types of lower back pain as well.